bcvsolutions/forest-index/README.md

 * lock tree type, when index building is in progress.
 * direct children order

-Build on spring boot, spring data and hibernate.
+Build on spring boot 2, spring data and hibernate.

 ## Requirements